zub2/dotprint/README.md

 You can specify also the preprocessor using `-P` option.
 It defaults to epson.
 The original idea was to potentially support other printer escape codes.
 But currently only `epson`, `simple` and `crlf` (with the latter two not processing any escapes).

-A typial invocation of dotprint looks like this:
+A typical invocation of dotprint looks like this:

     dotprint input-file.txt -o output-file.pdf